Timestamps & Captions

 How timestamps Works

 timestamps is a boolean.
-The behavior depends on whether the model has native alignment:
+The behavior depends on whether the model has native timestamps:

-trueReturned in the TTS response — no extra calls.SDK transcribes the generated audio via the configured STT fallback to recover timings.
+trueReturned in the TTS response — no extra calls.SDK uses the configured timestamp fallback to recover timings.

 false (default)Not returned.Not returned.